liam-m9/liam-m9/README.md

 ## Liam Makoni

-Backend engineer, final-year Computer Science at the University of Nottingham.
+Backend engineer, Computer Science at the University of Nottingham, graduating 2027.
 I build services in Node.js and Go, mostly around concurrency and reliable async processing.
 Every repo below documents its design decisions and its known limitations, not just what it does.

-In Dubai until 20 September 2026, remote after that.
+Based in Dubai and available now.
 UAE resident with full right to work.
 An employer files a MoHRE family-sponsorship work permit against my existing residence and Emirates ID.
 No new residence visa, medical or biometrics required.

 ### Projects